jon-jacky/Piety/piety/README.md

 interpreter itself, so a *Console* instance can act as Piety's Python shell.

+It is possible to have more than one console task in a Piety session.
+For example, it is typical to have a Python shell and an editor.
+In that case it is necessary to ensure that, at any time, only one console task has the *focus*.
+Console keyboard input only goes to the task with the focus; its command function is called when the command line is complete.
+This task is identified by assigning that task to the *focus* variable in the *console* module.
+Each console task's enabling condition checks whether it has the focus.
+The *focus* variable is reassigned each time a different console task is activated.
+See *piety/run_ed* for a programming example.

 ### Shell ###

 The *pysht* module defines a function *mk_shell* that accepts